mmarchak39/powershell-users/README.md

 </p>
 <p>
-To create or manage a new local user you will first need to open PowerShell with administrative privileges. search for 'PowerShell' in the Start menu, then either right-click and choose "Run as Administrator" or select "Run as Administrator" when viewing Powershell within start menu.
+To create or manage a new local user you will first need to open PowerShell with administrative privileges. search for "PowerShell" in the Start menu, then either right-click and choose "Run as Administrator" or select "Run as Administrator" when viewing Powershell within start menu.
 </p>
 <br />